You need to enable Push Notifications in the app and in the backend services (server)

 - Upload the Push Notification Client SSL certificate you downloaded from the Apple Developer portal.

 - To generate a Push Notifications certificate, you need to open the App Ids page, find the desired App ID, click Configure, and check the Enable for Apple Push Notification service checkbox.
 Then click Configure (selecting either Development or Production stage).

 - Fill in the Certificate password that was specified during .p12 certificate creation.

 That’s it for iOS configuration.

 The Bundle ID shouldn’t have a wild card character, otherwise, you will not be able to configure push notification properties.

 Cordova Plugin requirements

 The google-services.json file is required with PushPlugin Cordova Plugin for successful project builds.
 Please don't enable this plugin before configuring Android settings.

-To enable Push Notifications in an app, the Push Notifications plug-in has to be activated.
-Go to Project > App settings > Cordova plugins and enable the PushPlugin Cordova Plugin and Device Cordova Plugin.
+To enable Push Notifications in an app, the Push Notifications plugin has to be activated.
+Go to Project > App settings > Cordova plugins and enable the PushPlugin Cordova Plugin and the Device Cordova Plugin (for JQM projects).

 Users won't be able to receive push notifications until they update application.
-Auto-update feature won't help in this case.
+The auto update feature won't help in this case.